kaiewiggins/kaiewiggins.github.io/_posts/2017-07-21-Book-Geek-Time-aka-Queries-Round-1.md

 category: news
 ---

-Geek writing/publishing craft time; basically my first day after deciding to join this year's Pitchwars, I won a (luck-of-the-draw) query critique from the amazing [Alicia Clancy](https://twitter.com/alicia_clancy)!
+Geek writing/publishing craft time: basically my first day after deciding to join this year's Pitchwars, I won a (luck-of-the-draw) query critique from the amazing [Alicia Clancy](https://twitter.com/alicia_clancy)!
 Alicia's an Assistant Editor at St. Martin's Press, Pitchwars mentor for the YA group and happens to be on my on my shortlist of mentors to sub to, so score!
 But then I had to scramble to actually write a query and synopsis lol.
 I'll post Alicia's version first, a few notes on how it works better, and then my original last for reference if anyone wants to get *that* geeky with it!

 ---